Al Di Meola

 Albert Laurence Di Meola (born July 22, 1954) is an American guitarist.
 Known for his work in jazz fusion and world music, he had his breakthrough after joining Chick Corea's Return to Forever group in 1974.
 He launched, from 1976 afterwards, a successful and critically acclaimed solo career, noted for his technical mastery, complex compositions and explorations of Latin music.
 Highlights of his work are Elegant Gypsy, his Friday Night in San Francisco collaboration and the World Sinfonia trilogy.

-An alumnus of Berklee College of Music and a Grammy Award winner, Di Meola's successful career includes high-profile collaborations with musicians such as, besides Corea, Stanley Clarke, Larry Coryell, Steve Winwood, Jaco Pastorius, Paco de Lucía, Bill Bruford, John McLaughlin, Jan Hammer, Jean-Luc Ponty, Steve Vai and others.
+An alumnus of Berklee College of Music and a Grammy Award winner, Di Meola's career includes collaborations with musicians such as, besides Corea, Stanley Clarke, Larry Coryell, Paul Simon, Steve Winwood, Jaco Pastorius, Paco de Lucía, Bill Bruford, John McLaughlin, Jan Hammer, Jean-Luc Ponty, Steve Vai and others.

 Early life

 Born in Jersey City, New Jersey, into an Italian family with roots in Cerreto Sannita, a small town northeast of Benevento, Di Meola grew up in Bergenfield, where he attended Bergenfield High School.
 He has been a resident of Old Tappan, New Jersey.

 When Di Meola was eight years old, his discovery of Elvis Presley and the Ventures inspired him to start playing guitar.
 Hearing The Beatles for the first time, though, was what truly cemented his desire to become a musician.
 His older sister introduced them to Al on the family's 1963 Christmas, through their Meet the Beatles!
 LP.
 "Listening to that album really changed my life", said Di Meola.
 Watching their string of appearances on The Ed Sullivan Show, two months later, further strengthened his drive.
 Di Meola started his classes with guitar teacher Robert "Bob" Aslanian, who directed him toward jazz standards.
 He was also trained in theory, reading and other useful skills.
 "He was my biggest influence", he said of his first teacher.
 As a teenager, Di Meola practiced guitar eight to ten hours per day.

 By the late 1960s, Di Meola became keenly aware of the rock explosion.
 Aside from British Invasion acts such as The Rolling Stones and The Who, he was particularly fond of the stateside acts coming from California.
 He was a fan of country rock acts such as The Byrds, Flying Burrito Brothers and Crosby, Stills and Nash, as well as the Bay Area psychedelic rock scene, namely Moby Grape, Quicksilver Messenger Service, Jefferson Airplane and the Grateful Dead.
 "I loved all those bands", he said.

 One particular music group from San Francisco, said Al Di Meola, that had a definite "influence on me growing up" was Santana.

 Carlos always had a tone that everyone strived for, actually everyone dreamed of because striving didn't mean we ever got it.
 People dreamed of that tone, it was wonderful.
 He was a guy I listened to in high school and that I admired so much because I loved the whole Latin element and the drive of their rock thing with the Latin percussion.